sam29061994/tweet-saver/README.md

 This App is written using React.js and Node.js

-## Insruction on Running the APP Locally

-### `npm install`
+## `npm install`

 Install dependency by running npm install in the server and client directory.
 There are two package.json file present one for server side and the second in the client directory.

+## Instructiosn on Running the App Locally

 ### `npm run dev`

-Runs the app and server in the development mode concurrently from the server directory.<br />
+Runs the React app and server in the development mode concurrently from the server directory. <br />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.